Ivy League Logo

 The modern logo has become more concise while retaining its expressiveness.
 The central focus is the large “Ivy” word in green font.
 This emphasizes its connection to plant themes and symbolizes development, growth, and learning.

 A single ivy leaf is a visual highlight to the right of the text.
-The leaf’s inner veins are transformed into Sun rays, emphasizing the prestige of the educational institutions in the league and the opportunities available to students.
+The leaf’s inner veins are transformed into Sun rays, emphasizing the prestige of the league’s educational institutions and the opportunities available to students.

 Font and Colors

 Strict lines and classic letterforms with neat serifs distinguish the typographic part of the Ivy League emblem.
 The association’s name is presented in an official font with a distinct character due to a subtle detail in the letter “Y,” where the inner stroke is smoothly curved.
 This nuance gives the name a lighter perception.
-The closest commercial fonts are Palladio Bold or Nazanin Bold, yet the unusual shape of the letter makes it unique among academic logos, adding expressiveness to the inscription.
+The closest commercial fonts are Palladio Bold and Nazanin Bold, yet the letter’s unusual shape makes it unique among academic logos, adding expressiveness to the inscription.

-The logo’s color palette is built around a deep green color, chosen as a base by the association to recognize its name and history.
+The logo’s color palette is built around a deep green, chosen as the base by the association to reflect its name and history.
 The green tone closely matches the natural color of ivy, from which the name originates.
 Occasionally, the logo is presented in an inverted palette, with elements and letters highlighted in light gray or white outlines on a dark green background.
 This refreshes the composition and makes the association’s symbol stand out clearly on various backgrounds, emphasizing its academic nature and long-standing tradition.